paaulrex/sweng861-hw1-2/README.md

-# sweng861-hw1-2
+# Webpage setup for S3 Bucket image upload
-Webpage setup for S3 Bucket image upload.
+Uploading and loading an image from cloud storage (s3 bucket)